postmates/configurable-hpa/README.md

 There're two places where you can check problems with your CHPA:

 - CHPA object itself.
-It contains "Events" and "Conditions" that are filled with the CHPA controller.
+It contains "Events" and "Conditions" that are filled by the CHPA controller.
 In case of any problem with the CHPA you should check these fields.

     kubectl describe chpas.autoscalers.postmates.com chpa-example1

 - CHPA controller logs.
-It may contain information about controller problems (couldn't connect to the server, etc)
+The logs may contain information about controller problems (couldn't connect to the server, etc)

     stern -n kube-system configurable-hpa